automara/content-pipeline/airtable-scripts.md

 **Note:** Make sure `WEBHOOK_URL` secret is set to the full URL including `/api/webhook/outline-approved`

+**Important - Required Fields:**
+The webhook handler will fetch the full record from Airtable to get additional context needed for draft generation.
+The following fields **must be filled** in the Airtable record, or the webhook will fail with a clear error message:

+- **Title** - Required.
+Must be a non-empty string.
+- **Content Type** - Required.
+Must be a non-empty string (e.g., "blog", "industry_page").

+If either of these fields is missing or empty, the webhook will return a 400 error indicating which field is missing.
+Make sure to fill these fields in your Airtable record before changing the Status to "Outline Approved".

 ---

 ## Script 3: Finalize After Draft Approval (Status → "Draft Approved")